 The ThickExitCoverage table is the listing of glyphs to be matched for substitution.

-The LookaheadCoverage table, labeled ThickEntryCoverage, lists four glyph IDs for the glyph following a substitution coverage glyph.
+The LookaheadCoverage table, labelled ThickEntryCoverage, lists four glyph IDs for the glyph following a substitution coverage glyph.
 This lookahead coverage attempts to match the context that will cause the substitution to take place.

 The Substitute table maps the glyphs to replace those in the ThickConnectCoverage table.